 - To improve overall copy and brand voice

-- To inform web design
+- To inform your web design

 - To test various sales, promotions, and action-driving campaigns

-- To guide a redesign or a rebranding
+- To guide redesign or rebranding